abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 With the habit to collapse in and slump forward we can try to continually bring in that sense of an expanding and spacious presence.
-We can pose little reminders to ourselves as questions: *Am I present?
+We can pose little questions to ourselves as reminders: *Am I present?
 Am I here?* If we do this, we end up acquiring a continuity of awareness that is then brought into our sitting meditation.
 When we are sitting in meditation, if we are slumping and collapsing our posture and not really